Alkyne: Reactions specific for terminal alkynes

-Metal complexes

-Alkynes form complexes with transition metals.
-Such complexes occur also in metal catalyzed reactions of alkynes such as alkyne trimerization.
-Terminal alkynes, including acetylene itself, react with water to give aldehydes.
-The transformation typically requires metal catalysts to give this anti-Markovnikov addition result.
+Copper acetylides (CuC_{2}R) species are intermediates and oxygen is the oxidant Some of these conversions are described as named reactions Cadiot–Chodkiewicz, Glaser, and Eglinton couplings.

 Alkynes in nature and medicine

-According to Ferdinand Bohlmann, the first naturally occurring acetylenic compound, dehydromatricaria ester, was isolated from an Artemisia species in 1826.
-In the nearly two centuries that have followed, well over a thousand naturally occurring acetylenes have been discovered and reported.
-Polyynes, a subset of this class of natural products, have been isolated from a wide variety of plant species, cultures of higher fungi, bacteria, marine sponges, and corals.
+The cetylenic compound, dehydromatricaria ester, was isolated from an Artemisia species in 1826.
+Since that time, well over a thousand acetylenes have been discovered in natural sources.
+Polyynes have been isolated from a wide variety of plant species, cultures of higher fungi, bacteria, marine sponges, and corals.
 Some acids like tariric acid contain an alkyne group.
 Diynes and triynes, species with the linkage RC≡C–C≡CR′ and RC≡C–C≡C–C≡CR′ respectively, occur in certain plants (Ichthyothere, Chrysanthemum, Cicuta, Oenanthe and other members of the Asteraceae and Apiaceae families).
 Some examples are cicutoxin, oenanthotoxin, and falcarinol.
 These compounds are highly bioactive, e.g. as nematocides.
 1-Phenylhepta-1,3,5-triyne is illustrative of a naturally occurring triyne.
 Biosynthetically, the enediyne natural products are also derived from a polyyne precursor.

 Alkynes occur in some pharmaceuticals, including the contraceptive noretynodrel.
 A carbon–carbon triple bond is also present in marketed drugs such as the antiretroviral efavirenz and the antifungal terbinafine.
 Molecules called ene-diynes feature a ring containing an alkene ("ene") between two alkyne groups ("diyne").
 These compounds, e.g. calicheamicin, are some of the most aggressive antitumor drugs known, so much so that the ene-diyne subunit is sometimes referred to as a "warhead".
 Ene-diynes undergo rearrangement via the Bergman cyclization, generating highly reactive radical intermediates that attack DNA within the tumor.